FrenchTechLead/php-slim-rest-bank-account/README.md

 ## php-slim-rest-bank-account-app
 This is a simple REST App built with Php and Slim, it's the back-end part of a bank personal web space.

-This app uses JWT Token for authentication, Cross Origin Resource Sharing, SQLight DataBase.
+This app uses JWT Token for authentication, Cross Origin Resource Sharing.
+This web service is hosted on Heroku at the following address: https://php-slim-rest-bank-account.herokuapp.com/ This is an implementation of a React Client that uses this web Service : https://github.com/Meshredded/react-rest-client-bank-account

 ## API:
 | Resource      | HTTP Verb    | Params             |Path |Needs Token ?|